LOWER

 Notes 🔗

-The LOWER function only affects alphabetic characters and leaves numeric or special characters unchanged.
-It is a handy tool for ensuring text uniformity when working with mixed-case data.
-Additionally, note that Excel is case-insensitive, so the use of LOWER may not impact all functions or processes within Excel that involve text comparisons or lookups.
+Use the LOWER function to convert text to all lowercase letters.
+It only affects alphabetic characters, leaving numbers and special characters unchanged.
+This function is helpful for maintaining consistency when dealing with mixed-case data.
+Keep in mind that Excel is case-insensitive, so applying LOWER might not influence functions or processes that involve text comparisons or lookups.

 Questions 🔗